Quasi-Bayes properties of a recursive procedure for mixtures: Preliminaries: Dirichlet process mixtures and predictive characterizations

 for an exchangeable sequence $(Z_n)$, with directing random measure $F$. \end{defn}

-For a sequence $(X_n)$, convergence of the predictive distributions to a random probability measure, $\mu$ say, implies that the sequence is asymtotically exchangeable, with directing random measure $\mu$ (\cite{aldous1985} Lemma 8.2).
+For a sequence $(X_n)$, convergence of the predictive distributions to a random probability measure, $\mu$, implies that the sequence is asymptotically exchangeable with directing random measure $\mu$ (\cite{aldous1985} Lemma 8.2).
 Thus, by (\ref{eq:convExch}), a c.i.d. sequence $(X_n)$ is asymptotically exchangeable, with directing random measure $F$.
 Informally, $X_n \mid F {\overset{ind}\approx} F$, for large $n$.

-Fundamental results and limit theorems for $\cF$-c.i.d. sequences are given by \cite{BertiPratelliRigo2004LimThForIID}.
-Applications in Bayesian nonparametric inference include \cite{Bassetti2010CidSSS} and the c.i.d. hierarchical model proposed by \cite{airoldiCosta2014}.
+Applications of c.i.d. processes in Bayesian nonparametric inference include \cite{Bassetti2010CidSSS} and the c.i.d. hierarchical model proposed by \cite{airoldiCosta2014}.